linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Modern Financial Markets and Institutions/Chapter 12 Foreign exchange markets.md

 Source: Financial Times, 13/14 November 2010.
 Reprinted with permission.

-# Worked example 12.2 Covering in the forward market
+## Worked Example 12.2 Covering in the Forward Market

 Suppose that on 12 November 2010 a UK exporter sells goods to a customer in France invoiced at €5,000,000.
 Payment is due three months later.
 With the spot rate of exchange at €1.1787/£ (see Exhibit 12.6) the exporter, in deciding to sell the goods, has in mind a sales price of: